devmentor416/dm-tools/.templates/default/README.md

 ### Formatting the code

-Thje source code will be automatically formatted during development and production build.
+The source code will be automatically formatted during development and production build.
 This will also happen before source code is committed to __Git__.

 It is good practice to format the source code, so it conforms to a uniform structure.
 Avoid squabbles about style.
 Formatting in run by the NPM script, "__format__".

 ### Linting